peteroupc/peteroupc.github.io/randomfunc.md

 * The [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or _CDF_, returns, for each number, the probability that a number equal to or greater than that number is randomly chosen; the probability is in the interval [0, 1].
 * The [**_probability density function_**](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is, roughly and intuitively, a curve of weights 0 or greater, where for each number, the greater its weight, the more likely a number close to that number is randomly chosen.
 In this document, the area under the PDF need not equal 1.<sup>[**(44)**](#Note44)</sup> For discrete distributions, the PDF is more properly called _probability mass function_.
-* The _inverse cumulative distribution function_ (_inverse CDF_) is the inverse of the CDF and maps numbers in the interval [0, 1\) to numbers in the distribution, from low to high.
+* The _inverse cumulative distribution function_ (_inverse CDF_ or _quantile function_) is the inverse of the CDF and maps numbers in the interval [0, 1\) to numbers in the distribution, from low to high.

 The following sections show different ways to generate random numbers based on a distribution, depending on what is known about that distribution.